ARTICLE I – NAME

 Section 2.
 Political Advancement.
 The Association shall be strictly nonpolitical.
 No action or representation shall be made by the general membership, the Board, the officers, or committees which relates to the political advancement of any individual or group of individuals.

 Section 3.
 Recommendations.
-No officers, committees, or members as such shall publish any recommendations which imply the endorsement of such recommendation by the Association unless duly approved by the membership or by the Board of Directors.
+No officers, committees, or members shall publish any recommendations which imply the endorsement of such recommendation by the Association unless duly approved by the membership or by the Board.